rpearce/railsgirlsdcsponsors/README.md

 ## Note
 You may have to adjust the image sizes of some of the images, but none of them are over 300px wide.

+# Update
+I wasn't thinking --- running the JS file live on your site does NOT increase SEO.
+The bots don't deal with JavaScript, so I would instead use this to generate the HTML on your own browser and then using that raw HTML (with the CSS) and not the JS.